The Power of Ice and Snow Supports the Preparation of Beijing Winter Olympics

 At the press conference, Mr. Fu Xiaohui, Secretary-General of Beijing Olympic City Development Association and Director of Beijing Olympic City Development Center, announced Italy to be the WWSE 2021 guest country of honor.
 As one of the leading countries in winter sports and hosting the 2026 edition of the Winter Olympics in Milano – Cortina, Italy has been awarded as the guest country of honor for the WWSE 2021.
 Italian companies have the opportunity to showcase the excellence of Italian productions for winter sports which are well renowned for their technology, reliability, and design.
 Italy is also a famous tourist destination for winter sports lovers by providing a unique experience thanks to beautiful mountains and warm hospitality.

-A roundtable dialogue session themed "With the support of the Olympic Winter Games, ice and snow industry will usher in a 'taking stage' moment " was convened at the press conference.
-The roundtable consists of Gianpaolo Bruno, Trade Commissioner - Beijing Office - Coordinator of ICE/ITA Offices in China and Mongolia, Zhao Yinggang, Specially Invited Expert of Sports Department of the Beijing Organizing Committee for the Beijing 2022 Olympic and Paralympic Winter Games, Specially Invited Expert of Sports Department of the Beijing Organizing Committee for the Beijing 2022 Olympic and Paralympic Winter Games, and Florian Hajzeri, General Manager of Techno Alpin China.
+A roundtable dialogue session themed "With the support of the Olympic Winter Games, ice and snow industry will usher in a 'taking stage' moment" was convened at the press conference.
+The roundtable consists of Gianpaolo Bruno, Trade Commissioner - Beijing Office - Coordinator of ICE/ITA Offices in China and Mongolia, Zhao Yinggang, Specially Invited Expert of Sports Department of the Beijing Organizing Committee for the Beijing 2022 Olympic and Paralympic Winter Games, Specially Invited Expert of Sports Department of the Beijing Organizing Committee for the Beijing 2022 Olympic and Paralympic Winter Games, Giulia Gallarati, Secretary General of China-Italy Chamber of Commerce, and Florian Hajzeri, General Manager of Techno Alpin China.
 The panel discussed the opportunities and ideas of innovative development of the ice and snow industry from the perspectives.

 Scale + Online Interactivity – WWSE Combines the Power of Online and Offline